The Polar Express (2004)

 The Boy: Where?

-The Conductor: To the North Pole, of course!
+The Conductor: Why, to the North Pole, of course!
 This is the Polar Express!

 Hobo: One more thing... do you believe in ghosts?